 Best for first-time Visitors: Bay Lake Tower at the Contemporary Resort

 This newer tower at the Contemporary Resort is within walking distance or a short monorail ride away to the Magic Kingdom.
 Book a park view room that overlooks Cinderella’s Castle and Space Mountain, then even when you’re in your room, you’ll still feel all the excitement of being in the park.
 Parents appreciate that all the rooms have kitchenettes so you can easily have breakfasts, quick lunches, or snacks in your room.
 Find out insider secrets for the best Disney World vacation.

 Best for beach lovers: Disney’s Beach Club Resort

 With views looking out over Crescent Lake with Disney’s Yacht Club Resort and Dolphin Resort in the background, you’ll feel like you’ve transported to a seaside resort.
 Rent a mini-power boat to cruise around the lake or hop on the park-provided boat for transport to nearby Hollywood Studios.
 Disney’s Beach Club Resort is within walking distance to Epcot or you can “fly” to Epcot or Hollywood Studios via the newly opened Disney Skyliners.
-Find out 17 things you can get for free at Disney World.

 Best for families: Disney’s Caribbean Beach Resort